-Note 26 contains information about the assumptions and their risk factors relating to financial instruments.
-Key sources of estimation uncertainty include the assessment of useful lives for depreciation of property, plant and equipment (see note 3(i)), calculation of the respective recoverable amount of railway network assets and intangible assets (see notes 3(l)(ii) and 34) and assessment of provision for onerous contracts (see notes 3(u)(ii) and 35).
+Note 25 contains information about the assumptions and their risk factors relating to financial instruments.
+Key sources of estimation uncertainty include the assessment of useful lives for depreciation of property, plant and equipment (see note 3(h)), calculation of the respective recoverable amount of railway network assets and intangible assets (see notes 3(k)(ii) and 33) and assessment of provision for onerous contracts (see notes 3(t)(ii) and 34).